MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 > Applies to Azure Stack HCI, version v20H2

-In this article you will learn how to use Windows Admin Center to create an Azure Stack HCI cluster that uses Storage Spaces Direct.
+In this article you will learn how to use Windows Admin Center to create an Azure Stack HCI cluster that uses Storage Spaces Direct, and optionally Software Defined Networking.
 The Create cluster wizard in Windows Admin Center will do most of the heavy lifting for you.
 If you'd rather do it yourself with PowerShell, see [Create an Azure Stack HCI cluster using PowerShell](create-cluster-powershell.md).
 The PowerShell article is also a good source of information for what is going on under the hood of the wizard and for troubleshooting purposes.

 You have a choice between creating two cluster types: